smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 |----|-------|----------|----|-------|----------|
 | 1  | Apple | 17       | 1  | Apple | 17       |

-Here is an example where you would use the greater than operator.
-Suppose you want to purchase two fruits, one fruit from `TableA` and one fruit from `TableB`, however, the quantity of the fruit in `TableA` needs to be larger than the quantity in `TableB`.
-A typical example on the internet is when you need to purchase two items (such as a car and a boat), and one item (the car) must be of greater value than the other.
+Here is an example of when you would use the greater-than operator.
+Suppose you want to purchase two fruits, one fruit from `TableA` and one fruit from `TableB`; however, the quantity of the fruit in `TableA` needs to be larger than the quantity in `TableB`.
+A typical example on the internet is when you need to purchase two items (such as a car and a boat), and one item must be worth more than the other.

 ```sql
 SELECT  *